The physicians at the UNC Urogynecology and Reconstructive Pelvic Surgery are experts in the treatment of a variety of pelvic floor disorders.

 - Vaginal mesh complications

 - Poor healing post-delivery

 - Interstitial cystitis

-UNC Urogynecology and Reconstructive Pelvic Surgery utilizes the expertise of UNC physicians, in collaboration with REX physicians, to offer specialized, compassionate care for women with pelvic floor dysfunction.
+UNC Urogynecology and Reconstructive Pelvic Surgery utilizes the expertise of UNC physicians, in collaboration with the REX Women's Center physicians, to offer specialized, compassionate care for women with pelvic floor dysfunction.
 Our urogynecologists are OB-GYN board certified with an additional subspecialty certification in female pelvic medicine and reconstructive surgery.